Feasterville-Trevose, Pennsylvania

 Feasterville-Trevose is a former census-designated place (CDP) in Lower Southampton Township in Bucks County, Pennsylvania.
 The population was 6,525 at the 2000 census.
 The ZIP code 19053 is reserved exclusively for Feasterville-Trevose.
+However, since the Langhorne post office delivers their mail, Langhorne can be written as the city on a mail piece and it will be delivered.
 The area was separated into two CDPs in the 2010 census: Feasterville and Trevose.

 The Feasterville-Trevose CDP referred to by the U.S. Census Bureau encompasses a portion of Lower Southampton Township, but other sections of the township to the west and south are commonly considered parts of Feasterville, while the community of Trevose extends into Bensalem Township.
 Lower Southampton Township to the north and is serviced by the Langhorne Post Office.
 The CDP is actually a relatively densely populated residential area between the two communities' central business districts.

 Geography

 Feasterville-Trevose is no longer considered a single community.
 There are two separate towns, Feasterville and Trevose, which happen to share the same zip code.

 According to the United States Census Bureau, the CDP has a total area of 1.3 sqmi, all of it land.